 About Isagenix International

 Established in 2002, Isagenix provides systems for weight loss, performance, vitality and well-being, personal care and beauty, and financial wellness.
-With nearly 600,000 customers worldwide and more than 100 life-changing products, packs, and systems globally, the company is committed to supporting healthy change in its customers’ and independent distributors’ lives.
+With half a million customers worldwide and more than 100 life-changing products, packs, and systems globally, the company is committed to supporting healthy change in its customers’ and independent distributors’ lives.
 Isagenix shares its products and solutions through a network of independent distributors in 18 markets: the United States, Canada, Puerto Rico, Hong Kong, Australia, New Zealand, Taiwan, Mexico, Singapore, Malaysia, Colombia, Indonesia, the United Kingdom, Ireland, the Netherlands, Belgium, Spain, and South Korea.
 Isagenix is a privately owned company with headquarters in Gilbert, Arizona.
 For more information, visit Isagenix.com.